Kimplul/hid-tmff2/README.md

-# Linux kernel module for Thrustmaster T300RS and T248 wheels
+# Linux kernel module for Thrustmaster T300RS, T248 and (experimental) TX wheels

 ## Current state
 Playable.
 I've made some improvements to the dynamic updating of effects, and